OrlandoBussolo/Scraping-Internet-Data/README.md

 #Scraping-Internet-Data
-Repository with personal projects and data analysis projects.
+Repository with personal projects from Ebac course.